lenville/Ipsum-Image/README.md

 ===========

-pure javascript placeholder for images in local projects
+pure javascript placeholder for images in local projects just include Ipsum-Image.js to your projects and everything will be done

 [demo here](http://lenville.github.io/Ipsum-Image)

 There are two types of placeholder for now

-Type 0 generates a random color (default) for each pic and text Type 1 generates an array contains a pair of conflicting colors for one set of placeholder
+Type 0 generates a random color (default) for each pic and text

+Type 1 generates an array contains a pair of conflicting colors for one set of placeholder

 Type 0 likes this